-The types of tax deductions you’re able to claim as a welder vary depending if you work for someone else or are self-employed.
+The types of tax deductions you’re able to claim as a welder vary depending if you work for someone else or are a self-employed welder.
 Sometimes, you may find yourself earning income from working both a day job and side projects.
 These side jobs might be considered self-employment income, allowing you to take more deductions on your federal tax returns.
 Some deductions that welders can deduct, like work clothing, are trickier to claim.
 However, most business deductions that welders claim are rather clear cut, as long as they’re reasonable, necessary and commonly used for the profession.
+Whether you are employed in contract rig welder jobs or any other variation on the trade, you may have attractive deduction opportunities available to you.

 Being certain of your employment status is the first step in finding which tax deductions for welders you’re able to claim.
 At times, the lines between the different employment statuses can get blurred, but the IRS has specific rules or tests in place to define someone who is an employee rather than an independent contractor, or self-employed.
 Independent contractors and freelance welders often perform the same jobs as someone who is an employee – even for the same company – but for tax purposes, the two are very different statuses.

-Here are a few Schedule A tax deductions for welders:
+Here are a few Schedule A tax deduction examples for welders:

 - Union, licensing, regulatory, occupational and trade associations fees